White Creek Christian Academy Student Rules Full Steam & Sport students

 6. The transferring student must obey all rules.

 Behavior (Conduct) Students are expected to be on their best behavior at all times.
-A student may be dismissed from school if he or she is out of harmony with the policies of the school whether on or off the school property as determined in the sole discretion of the administration of White Creek Christian Academy.
+A student may be dismissed from school if he or she is out of harmony with the policies of the school whether on or off the school property as determined in the sole discretion of the administration of White Creek Christian Academy Directors.
 Students are expected to act in an orderly and respectful manner, always maintaining Christian standards of courtesy, cheerfulness, kindness, morality, and honesty.
 Christian standards should be reflected in student’s language, actions, and attitude.
-Also, the following are not allowed: bullying of any kind, cheating of any kind, weapons of any kind, and romantic involvement (six-inch rule) of any kind.
-Also, no gum; no glass bottles or bowls etc; no pets; no horse-playing; no destroying or abusing of school property in any way (this includes books); and no questionable materials (only bring to class what is necessary or approved by the WCCA staff).
+Also, the following are not allowed: bullying of any kind, cheating of any kind, weapons of any kind, and romantic involvement (six-inch rule) of any kind. no horse-playing; no destroying or abusing of school property in any way (this includes books); and no questionable materials (only bring to class what is necessary or approved by the WCCA staff).
 Any medications brought on the school campus must be turned in to the school office for distribution.
 The school does not provide any medications for students.
-If a student is sick (vomiting, diarrhea, fever, etc), please keep the student home for at least 24 hours or until all symptoms are gone.
 Cell phones maybe used during free time or on spelling city.
 During class time Cell phone use, is up to teachers discretion.
-Any student who disobeys the above rules may be given writing assignments, work detentions, demerits, etc.
+Any student who disobeys the above rules may be given writing assignments, work detentions, etc.

-Shoes Comfortable shoes should be worn each day.
+Shoes: Comfortable shoes should be worn each day.
 No high/spiked heels.
 Rubber bottoms are a must to protect our floors.
-Shoes must have a back (no flip-flops or clogs or the like).
+Shoes must have a back.
 Shoes must be clean and neat.
-No wild colors or patters or shoes or socks.

 Pants – All pants should be worn at the waist and not be too tight or overly baggy no rips above knees simulated ware is ok if not extreme.
 Leggings may be worn with dresses or extra large shirts that cover to the thigh area.
 Leggings will be taken off dress code if legging continue to be a issue"